-8. Evaluating the effectiveness of the How will parents know that their In addition to details in section 2 and 3 at key times during the school year, provision made for pupils with SEND child/children are making following teacher assessments the class teacher, SENCo and Senior Leadership progress?
+8. Evaluating the effectiveness of the How will parents know that their In addition to details in section 2 and 3 at key times during the school year, provision made for pupils with SEND child/children are making following teacher assessments the class teacher, SENCo and Senior Leadership J 1 1 progress?
 Team use this and other relevant data to complete the cycle of assess, plan, do and review in relation to specific interventions for those pupils with SEND receiving additional support.
-For 'Wave 3' and below this will involve external agencies for example, Learning Support Service, SALT, Occupational Therapy, Physical and Sensory, Autism Outreach Service and Educational Psychologist.
+For 'Wave 3' and below this will involve external agencies for example, Learning Support Service, SALT, Occupational Therapy, CIPS team.
 Where appropriate, parents are invited to discuss their children's progress with the SENCo.
 For statutory annual reviews of EHCPs, pupils are invited to attend alongside professionals and their parents/carers.
-In addition, teaching staff ensure that parent/carers are kept up-to-date with general progress, through more informal conversations, phone calls and emails. Ш 1 1 12 For all pupils, including those with SEND, Teaching, Learning and Assessment are How is provision evaluated? evaluated at a departmental and leadership level.
+In addition, teaching staff ensure that parent/carers are kept up-to-date with general progress, through more informal conversations, phone calls and emails.
+For all pupils, including those with SEND, Teaching, Learning and Assessment are How is provision evaluated? evaluated at a departmental and leadership level.
 This includes lesson observations, work scrutiny, and monitoring.
 Termly reports are given to the school's Governing Body so they have the opportunity to review and evaluate the provision for pupils with SEND.
-In addition a member of the Governing Board has specific responsibility for the SEND provision in the school and this Governor liaises with the SENCo regularly to monitor, discuss strengths and areas for development. and a second for months and a second for determining
+In addition a member of the Governing Board has specific responsibility for the SEND provision in the school and this Governor liaises with the SENCo regularly to monitor, discuss strengths and areas for development.